An optimization-free approximation Framework for Connected and Automated Vehicles Eco-Trajectory Planning Under limited computing capacity: Structure and assumption of optimization-free approximation framework

-Followed by a brief review of the traditional formulation for the eco-trajectory planning problem, all formulations and algorithms utilized in the offline and online modules of the proposed teMPC framework will be discussed in detail.
+Followed by a brief review of the traditional formulation for the eco-trajectory planning problem, all formulations and algorithms utilized in the offline and online modules of the proposed OFA framewrok will be discussed in detail.